 House Prices, Investors, and Credit in the Great Housing Bust (Job Market Paper)

-This paper studies the role played by investors in stabilizing housing markets during the Great Housing Bust.
-Using transaction-level data, I distinguish between two types of housing investors that were active during this period: large, deep-pocketed corporate investors, and small household investors that rely on mortgage credit.
-I estimate that in response to a negative mortgage credit supply shock, house prices fell by 30 percent more in markets where household investors absorbed a larger share of house purchases than did corporate investors.
+I study the role of investors in stabilizing housing markets during the Great Housing Bust.
+Using transaction-level housing data, I distinguish between two types of investors that were active during this period: large corporate investors and small household investors.
+I estimate that following a mortgage credit contraction, house prices fell by 30 percent more in markets where household investors absorbed larger shares of house purchases.
 To rationalize this result, I build a heterogeneous agent model of the housing market featuring both types of investors.
-In response to a negative mortgage credit shock, the model generates much larger equilibrium house price declines when household investors are required to absorb falling homeowner demand rather than corporate investors.
-To induce household investment as mortgage credit tightens, prices must fall to generate large enough returns to compensate households who are on average poorer and more indebted than previous investors.
-Additionally, in contrast to corporate investors, household investors are sensitive to changing credit conditions, the illiquidity of housing assets, and losses on primary property wealth.
-Finally, I show that the greater housing market stability associated with corporate investment activity results in higher household welfare.
-This is the case even though homeownership rates fall by more and housing returns accrue to outside firms rather than households.
+I show that equilibrium house prices fall sharply following a mortgage credit contraction when household investors are required to absorb falling housing demand.
+In contrast to corporate investors, household investors are sensitive to changing credit conditions and the illiquidity of housing assets.
+Prices must fall to generate sufficiently large returns to compensate previously indebted homeowners for the increase in borrowing required to invest in additional housing.